The Admission Process

 Preferred Dates for Applications

-Some programs with competitive admission (Nursing, Occupational Therapy, Physical Therapy, Psychology and Counseling, and Communication Sciences and Disorders) have application deadlines and admit a limited number of students only certain times of the year.
+Some programs with competitive admission (Nursing, Occupational Therapy, Physical Therapy, Psychology and Counseling, Communication Sciences and Disorders, Creative Writing, Leadership Studies) have application deadlines and admit a limited number of students only certain times of the year.
 Contact the department for specific dates and separate departmental application information.
 For other programs, the preferred application date is March 1 for summer and fall admission and October 1 for spring admission.

 To ensure time for processing, applications must be completed (including official transcripts and standardized test scores) at least one month prior to the beginning of the term for which the student wishes to enroll.
 Although every effort will be made to accommodate late applicants, there is no guarantee that a late applicant will be allowed to enroll.